 Dry bulk cargo represents unpackaged raw materials such as wood logs, sand, gravel, or iron ore that can be sent through intermodal transportation.

-This is a great and cost-effective solution for freight shippers that need to send high quantity of these types of goods across countries!
+This is a great and cost-effective solution for cross border freight shippers that need to send a high quantity of these types of goods across countries.

 Common goods intermodal transportation

 As the name suggests, these products do not have special requirements for transportation and can fit into ordinary freight containers while still meeting their weight or size limits.

 We are talking about home appliances, clothes, toys, and more, sent in large quantities.